Professor: Dr. Terje Leiren

 Historically, the Vikings have been romanticized by writers and musicians alike.
 These include German composer Richard Wagner in the 19th century, Hollywood film makers and Black Metal bands in the 20th and 21st centuries.
 What, if any, is the historical basis for some of these views?
 Who were these people we call "Vikings" and how did they live?
 What, for example, were the roles of the family, law, art, and poetry in Viking society?
 To what extent can we be certain about aspects of Viking society prior to the "Saga period" when the Icelanders wrote their remarkable literature in the 13th century?
 And, finally, what, if any, lasting influence did Vikings have on European and Western civilization?

 In addition to the lectures, class time will include the viewing of documentary videos and films about the Vikings.

-*NOTE: Consult printed class syllabus for specific pages to be read.
+*NOTE: Consult printed class syllabus for specific pages to be read for each exam.

 Snorre Sturlasson's Heimskringla